Generic Drug User Fee Amendments

 Each person who owns a facility that is identified in (1) at least one approved generic drug submission in which the facility is approved to produce one or more APIs, or (2) a Type II API drug master file referenced in at least one approved generic drug submission incurs the API facility fee.

 Each person who owns a facility that is identified in at least one generic drug submission that is approved to produce one or more FDFs incurs the FDF facility fee.
-Some FDF facilities may be qualified as Contract Manufacturing Organizations (CMOs).
+Some FDF facilities may be qualified as CMOs.
 An annual CMO facility fee is owed by each person who owns an FDF facility that is identified in at least one approved ANDA, where the facility is not identified in an approved ANDA held by the owner of that facility or its affiliates.
-The CMO facility fee is one-third the amount of the FDF facility fee.
+The CMO facility fee is 24 percent of the amount of the FDF facility fee.
 A facility owner who qualifies as a CMO will owe the CMO facility fee; no other facility fee amount will be assessed.

 Is there a difference in fees between foreign and domestic generic drug facilities?